-If an earthquake wipes out a city and some of those who die happen to be Christians, it’s God judging His house.
+If an earthquake wipes out a city, it’s God judging his house.

 Dear friends, do not be surprised at the painful trial you are suffering, as though something strange were happening to you.